[EVENTS]

 In this conversation, I look forward to exploring how his background

-in South Africa and other early influences continue to motivate and
+in South Africa and other early influences continue to motivate

-himself working in.
+he has found himself working in.
 Mark Dunhill

 Neville Gabie (born in Johannesburg, South Africa) has an MA in Sculpture from the Royal College of Art, London 1986/88.
 His work is included in Tate Gallery, Arts Council Collections and The Olympic Museum, Lausanne, Switzerland.